AstraZeneca pain weighs on FTSE, Diageo makes merry after results

 "That environment probably exacerbated the fall we are seeing in Astra and some of the other shares as well."

-It was better news for mid cap pharma stock Indivior (INDV.L), whose shares surged 17.6 percent to the top of the European index after it reported first-quarter earnings, with Jefferies analysts highlighting a boost to the firm's operating leverage from a stronger U.S. market. [nL3N1KI30Z]
+It was better news for mid cap pharma stock Indivior , whose shares surged more than 12 percent after reporting first quarter earnings, with Jefferies analysts highlighting a boost to the firm's operating leverage from a stronger U.S. market.

-An earnings update also boosted shares in distilled drinks company Diageo (DGE.L), which jumped 5.7 percent to an all-time high after raising its profitability target and announcing a share buyback programme.
+An earnings update also boosted shares in distilled drinks company Diageo, which jumped 6.4 percent to an all-time high after raising its profitability target and announcing a share buyback programme.

-Likewise pest control company Rentokil Initial (RTO.L) gained 5.7 percent after reporting half-year results.
+Likewise pest control company Rentokil Initial gained 4.3 percent after reporting half-year results.

-News that miner Anglo American (AAL.L) would resume dividend payments six months early helped its shares add around 3 percent.
+News that miner Anglo American would resume dividend payment six months early helped its shares add around 3 percent.